All Episodes

 It's beautiful to behold.

-Um and it uh I've always wondered back in the day when computers are first coming out, what made you decide to uh to get a Mac versus a PC?
+And I've always wondered back in the day when computers were first coming out, what made you decide to get a Mac versus a PC?

-The uh uh radio station I was working at KFBK Sacramento program director there, consultant, uh was from San Francisco and had a Mac.
+The radio station I was working at, KFBK Sacramento, program director their consultant, was from San Francisco and had a Mac.

 And it's just what I learned on.